· 20 April 2017 ·

 Gang aft agley

-— Robert Burns, from Tae a Moose, on Turning Her Up in Her Nest with the Plough, 1785
+Robert Burns, from Tae a Moose [To a Mouse], on Turning Her Up in Her Nest with the Plough, 1785

-Postlife occasionally interferes with blogging, as well as with birthdays. #Oxford467, on the 12th of April, has been and gone.
+Postlife occasionally interferes with blogging, and with birthdays. #Oxford467 on the 12th of April has been and gone.
 Wouldn’t you know it, I missed all the parades.
 I hope everyone had a good time.

 I was given this book as a gift.
 It’s a tale about me, published in 1949.

 The artwork?
 Not even close.
-And the title may be referring to the atrocious orange garment they’ve put on my shoulders.
+And the title surely refers to the ghastly orange garment they’ve put on my shoulders.

-The dust jacket is in poor condition (at least it has one) and the pages have tanned badly, but the binding is in good shape.
+The dust jacket is in poor condition (at least it has one) and the pages have tanned.
+The binding is in good shape.